msours-uw/OpenVCW/README.md

 For image segmentation and object classification type problems, it can be heplful to have an unlimited source of target data when down selecting a particular convolutional network.

 # Simulating Model Specific Camera Noise
-shot noise (poisson distribution, intensity dependant) and gaussian noise (normal distribution, intensity independant) can be simulated in perspectives of a target by nitializing the camera model with parameters usually provided by the manufacturer - Bit Depth, Photons Per Pixel, Quantum Efficienct, Temporal Dark Noise, Photon Sensitivity, and an Intensity Baseline.
+shot noise (poisson distribution, intensity dependant) and gaussian noise (normal distribution, intensity independant) can be simulated in perspectives of a target by nitializing the camera model with parameters usually provided by the manufacturer:

+* Bit Depth
+* Photons Per Pixel
+* Quantum Efficienct
+* Temporal Dark Noise
+* Photon Sensitivity
+* Intensity Baseline.

 Below is an example, adding quite an exaggerated amount of shot noise and gaussian noise to a series of camera perspectives.
 ![Alt text](/Vcw.Sandbox/resources/WhistlersMother.gif?raw=true "Whistlers Mother")